 New Zealand legislation before 2003

-Before the Prostitution Reform Act was passed in 2003, sex work was not illegal, but most of the activities involved in sex work were criminal offences.
+Before the Prostitution Reform Act was passed in 2003, sex work in itself was not illegal, but most of the activities involved in sex work were criminal offences.

 - The Police Offences Act 1884 made it an offence for ‘common prostitutes’ to solicit for business in public.

-- The Crimes Act 1961 made it illegal to keep a brothel, live off the earnings of the prostitution of another person, and procure sexual services for someone else.
+- The Crimes Act 1961 made it illegal to keep a brothel, live off the earnings of the prostitution of another person, or procure sexual services for someone else.

 - The Massage Parlours Act 1978 regulated parlours, owners, managers and sex workers.

 - Section 26 of the Summary Offences Act 1981 made it illegal to offer sex for money in a public place (soliciting) – including massage parlours.

 Health risks and the law

 While the Ministry of Health funded the provision of condoms to sex workers through the New Zealand Prostitutes’ Collective (NZPC), possession of these government-funded condoms was sometimes used by police as evidence of illegal activity by sex businesses and sex workers.
 This was inconsistent with advocacy of safe-sex strategies, as HIV/AIDS and other sexually transmitted diseases generated mounting concern in the 1980s and 1990s.

 Because sex work was illegal, sex workers were often wary of reporting rape or other violence to the police.
 MP Georgina Beyer, a former sex worker, commented: ‘[The Prostitution Reform Bill] provides people like me at that time with some form of redress for the brutalisation that may happen when a client pulls a knife ... it would have been nice to … have been able to approach the authorities – the police in this case – and say “I was raped, and yes, I’m a prostitute, but no, it was not right that I should have been raped.”’1